Viq111/kvimd/README.md

 ## Main DB

-- [ ] Once we start being a bit full on any DB (close to max size), start creating a new file in the background then swap it
+- [ ] Check that if key size is given at DB creation and not const it's fine